Safely Learning to Control the Constrained Linear Quadratic Regulator: Introduction

 Estimation and control of the unconstrained LQR problem has been studied in the non-asymptotic setting~\cite{fiechter1997pac, dean2017sample}.
-However, the identification schemes rely on pure excitation and {system restarts}, which is unsuitable in the constrained setting.
-The online learning literature simultaneously considers learning and control, where strategies are based on \emph{optimism in the face of uncertainty} (OFU) \cite{abbasi2011regret} or \emph{Thompson Sampling} \cite{abeille17}.
+However, the identification schemes rely on pure excitation and {system restarts}, which is not suitable for the constrained setting.
+On the other hand, the online learning literature simultaneously considers learning and control, where strategies are based on \emph{optimism in the face of uncertainty} \cite{abbasi2011regret} or \emph{Thompson Sampling} \cite{abeille17}.
 These approaches guarantee system estimation only up to optimal closed-loop equivalence, and do not consider safety.
 Building on a statistical result by Simchowitz et al.~\cite{simchowitz2018learning} which allows for non-asymptotic guarantees on parameter estimation from a single trajectory of a linear system, Dean et al.~\cite{dean2018regret} provide a robust online method that guarantees parameter estimation and stability throughout.

 The design of controllers that guarantee robust constraint satisfaction has long been considered in the context of model predictive control~\cite{bemporad1999robust}, including methods that model uncertainty in the dynamics directly~\cite{kothare1996robust}, or model it as a bounded state disturbance for computational efficiency~\cite{mayne2005robust,goulart2006optimization}.
-Strategies for incorporating estimation of the dynamics include experiment-design inspired costs~\cite{larsson2011mpc}, decoupling learning from constraint satisfaction~\cite{aswani2013provably}, and set-membership methods rather than parameter estimation~\cite{tanaskovic2014adaptive}.
+Strategies for incorporating estimation of the dynamics include experiment-design inspired costs~\cite{larsson2011mpc}, decoupling learning from constraint satisfaction~\cite{aswani2013provably}, and set-membership methods rather than parameter estimation~\cite{tanaskovic2014adaptive,lorenzen2017adaptive}.
 Due to the receding horizon nature of model predictive controllers, this literature relies on set invariance theory for infinite horizon guarantees~\cite{blanchini99}.
 Our framework considers the infinite horizon problem directly, and therefore we do not require computation of invariant sets.

 Finally, the machine-learning community has begun to consider safety in reinforcement learning, where much work positions itself as being for general dynamical systems in lieu of providing statistical guarantees~\cite{berkenkamp15,berkenkamp2017safe,dalal18,chow18}.
 Some works assume the existence of an initial safe controller for learning \cite{koller2018learning}, and robust MPC methods have been proposed to modify potentially unsafe learning inputs~\cite{wabersich2018linear}.
 Our framework gives an alternative procedure for designing such a controller using coarse system estimates.
 Most similar to this work is that of Lu et al.~\cite{lu2017safe}, who propose a method to allow excitation on top of a safe controller, but consider only finite-time safety and require non-convex optimization to obtain formal guarantees.